 It is important to tell your doctor if you get symptoms of an infection.
 XELJANZ can lower the ability of your immune system to fight infections.
 Some people have serious infections while taking XELJANZ, including tuberculosis and infections caused by bacteria, fungi or viruses that can spread in your body.
 In rare cases these infections can be life threatening.

-People taking the higher dose (10 mg twice a day) of XELJANZ have a higher risk of serious infections, shingles, and skin cancers other than melanoma.
+People taking the higher dose (10 mg twice a day) of XELJANZ have a higher risk of serious infections and shingles.

 Symptoms of tuberculosis include persistent cough, coughing up blood, weight loss, fever and lack of energy.